When autocomplete results are available use up and down arrows to review and enter to select.

 Community banks provide a menu of payment card services to execute the exchange of monetary value.
-Community banks strive to balance transparency, safety, soundness, and profitability in payment card programs that support the needs of a financially varied customer base.
+They strive to balance transparency, safety, soundness, and sustainability in payment card programs that support the needs of a financially varied customer base.

 Congress and the federal agencies must exercise caution to not unnecessarily impede community banks’ ability to respond expeditiously to changing markets and consumer needs.
 They must recognize that community bank payment card programs cannot operate at a loss.
 If community banks cannot have balanced card programs, they will be forced to consider discontinuing products, further consolidating the industry, resulting in fewer choices and limited access for consumers.

-Payment Security.
-Payment card system stakeholders are concerned about mitigating security risks and the need to adopt more sophisticated and secure technologies such as chips, tokenization, analytics, neural networks, biometrics, authentication, cardholder controls and end-to-end encryption.
+Payment card system stakeholders are concerned about mitigating security risks and the need to adopt more sophisticated and secure technologies.
 To mitigate the risks resulting from increasing digital transaction volumes, it is critical for all stakeholders to deploy advanced technologies optimally designed to keep pace with the evolving threat landscape.